Jim Ferguson (American football)

-James Thomas Ferguson (born October 15, 1942) is an American former professional football center who played two seasons in the National Football League (NFL) with the New Orleans Saints, Atlanta Falcons and Chicago Bears.
-He played college football at Cerritos Junior College and USC, and was selected by the Saints in the 17th round of the 1968 NFL/AFL draft.
+James Thomas Ferguson (born October 15, 1942) is an American former professional football player who was a center for two seasons in the National Football League (NFL) with the New Orleans Saints, Atlanta Falcons and Chicago Bears.
+He played college football for the USC Trojans, and was selected by the Saints in the 17th round of the 1968 NFL/AFL draft.
 He was also a member of the Los Angeles Rams of the NFL and the Long Beach Admirals, Sacramento Buccaneers and Seattle Rangers of the Continental Football League (COFL).

 Early life and college

 James Thomas Ferguson was born on October 15, 1942, in Oakland, California.
 He attended Excelsior High School in Norwalk, California.

 Ferguson played college football at Cerritos Junior College from 1963 to 1964.
 He was then a member of the USC Trojans of the University of Southern California from 1965 to 1966.
 He was a letterman in 1966.
 In March 1967, it was reported that Ferguson had dropped out of college.